Allaye/directize/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Directize

-This is a productivity project, the ideal of this project is to help in automating project directory structure
+This is a productivity project, the ideal of this project is to help in automating project directory structure, Directize is a simple lightweight package that is designed to make creating DS/AI project easier, it gives you the options of creating a project structure that is most known in the industry.
 <p align="right">(<a href="#top">back to top</a>)</p>